 If, by the doctor’s judgment, you are able to work, but you believe that working from home would be the best solution until you feel better (due to contamination risks or for your own comfort), please talk to your leader.
 Keep in mind that working from home is not possible for all teams.

 Financial integrity and responsibility must be core characteristics to every corporation.
 More than reporting our expense reports accurately and in a timely manner, it is essential to remember that the money we spend on behalf of Wildlife belongs to Wildlife.
 Every Wildlife employee has the responsibility to ensure Wildlife money is being properly used and allocated, and that the financial records are accurate, complete, and sent to the Finance Team.

-If you are not sure on the following topics or Finance processes, reach out to the Finance Team or file a report at the Talk to Us channel.
+If you are not sure on the following topics or Finance processes, reach out to the Finance Team or file a report on the Talk to Us channel.

 On the refund request form or note justifying the expense, include the detailed business purpose and the fiscal note of the expense.

 If you aren’t sure if your expense is eligible for reimbursement, ask your manager before submitting the request.
-Managers are responsible for their direct reports’ expenditures and must review their expenses before approving.
+Managers are responsible for their direct reports’ expenditures and must review their expenses before approval.

 THIRD PARTY RELATIONSHIPS

 All our relationships are based on honesty, integrity, and transparency, as we believe them to be essential values for building an upright company.

 SIGNING A CONTRACT